SilhoNet: An RGB Method for 6D Object Pose Estimation: INTRODUCTION

 Previous methods for object pose estimation largely depend on RGB-D data about the 3D working environment~\cite{bohg_data-driven_2014, papazov_rigid_2012, miyazaki_object_2017, azizi_geometric_2017}.
 However, there are cases where such depth information is not readily available.
 Some examples include systems that operate outdoors where common depth sensors like the Kinect do not work well, embedded systems where space and cost may limit the size and number of sensors, and underwater vehicles where the variable and scattering properties of the water column result in noisy and sparse depth information.
 In these scenarios, methods that operate on monocular camera data are needed.
 When the sensor modality is limited to monocular images, estimating the pose of an object in a natural setting is a challenging problem due to variability in scene illumination, the variety of object shapes and textures, and occlusions caused by scene clutter.

 Recently, there has been progress in state-of-the-art methods for monocular image pose estimation on difficult datasets, where the scenes are cluttered and objects are often heavily occluded~\cite{cao_real-time_2016,rad_bb8:_2017, xiang_posecnn:_2017, tekin_real-time_2017, kehl_ssd-6d:_2017, li_unified_2018, li_deepim:_2018}.
-The presented work builds on these recent methods to deliver a novel deep learning based method for 6D object pose estimation on monocular images.
-Further, unlike previous monocular based methods, this method provides occlusion information about the object, which can be used to determine which parts of an object model are visible in the scene.
+The presented work improves on the performance of these recent methods to deliver a novel deep learning based method for 6D object pose estimation on monocular images.
+Unlike prior methods, we explicitly incorporate prior knowledge of the 3D object appearance into the network architecture, and we make use of an intermediate silhouette based object viewpoint representation to improve on orientation prediction accuracy.
+Further, this method provides occlusion information about the object, which can be used to determine which parts of an object model are visible in the scene.
 Knowing how the target object is occluded in the monocular image can be important for certain applications, such as augmented reality, where it is desirable to project over only the visible portion of an object.

 In this paper, we present the following contributions: \begin{enumerate*} \item SilhoNet, a novel RGB-based deep learning method to estimate pose and occlusion in cluttered scenes; \item The use of an intermediate silhouette representation to facilitate learning a model on synthetic data to predict 6D object pose on real data, effectively bridging the sim-to-real domain shift~\cite{2018arXiv180307721C}; \item A method to determine which parts of an object model are visually unoccluded, using the projection of inferred silhouettes, in novel scenes; \item An evaluation on the visually challenging YCB-Video dataset~\cite{xiang_posecnn:_2017} where the proposed approach outperforms two state-of-the-art RGB method. \end{enumerate*}